vadv/pg_gatherer/README.md

 ## Manager

-PostgreSQL database (with [TimescaleDB](https://docs.timescale.com/latest/introduction) extension) in which information is stored.
+PostgreSQL database (recommended use [TimescaleDB](https://docs.timescale.com/latest/introduction) extension) in which information is stored.

 ## Agent

 The agent is golang-binary, with plugins written in Lua (without any system dependencies).

-You can run agent locally on machine `Target`, then you get additional statistics (link /proc/{pid}/io) info with query.
+You can run agent locally on machine `Target`, then you get additional statistics, for example link /proc/{pid}/io stats with query.

 ## Installation

 * Install manager database.
 * Apply [migration](/schema/schema.sql) on manager database.
 * Create user on targets with [pg_monitor](https://www.postgresql.org/docs/10/default-roles.html) rights.
-* Get agent.
+* Get && run agent.
+* Also, if you use TimescaleDB, when you can use Grafana [dashboard](/grafana).

 ```bash
 go get github.com/vadv/pg_gatherer/gatherer/cmd/pg_gatherer